DarioNevistic/dws-project/README.md

  - Connecting to WS using STOMP protocol

 #### MySql + PhpMyAdmin
-You can run database containers using docker-compose with the command:
+Run containers using docker-compose with the command:

 `docker-compose up -d`